 Telluride Adaptive Sports Program

-- As local, regional and or national COVID-19 caseloads and hospital burden may increase, TASP reserves the right to put in place specific safety measures in its facilities, vehicles, outside on our programs and general participation guidelines that could include, not all inclusive;
+- As local, regional and or national disease caseloads and hospital burden may increase, TASP reserves the right to put in place stricter safety measures in its facilities, vehicles, outside on our programs and general participation guidelines that may include;

 - Physical distancing inside our facilities

 - If you have a specific condition or general request for stricter precautions during your time at TASP, please contact our office or make that request at time of booking.

 - Cancellations due directly to Influenza, Strep Throat, COVID-19 or RSV will be handled on a case-by-case basis.

 - If you arrive to one of our programs and your time with us has to be canceled due to illness it is not the responsibility of TASP to reimburse your medical, lodging, transportation or other related expense needs due to your time with us being cut short.